 Ø People-to-people encounters are an effective and necessary strategy to create such sustainable collective public support for peaceful mutual coexistence on equal grounds and reconciliation.

-Ø Support for people-to-people programs in the Middle East is one crucial way that the international community, U.S. Government, and private philanthropists alike can positively move the peoples of the Middle East toward peace.
+Ø Support for civil society programs in the Middle East is one crucial way that the international community, U.S. Government, and private philanthropists alike can positively move the peoples of the Middle East toward peace.

-Ø Cooperation between people-to-people organizations itself builds the impact of their work on the ground to become a stronger movement for change.
+Ø Cooperation between civil society organizations itself builds the impact of their work on the ground to become a stronger movement for change.